Resources for Crime Survivors

 Mujeres Latinas En Accion

 Serving Latin survivors of domestic violence and sexual assault and their families; it offers advocacy and counseling.
-Spanish speaking services available.
+Spanish-speaking services are available.

 Contacting the resources below will NOT result in an investigation.